oceanprotocol-archive/predict-eth/examples/end-to-end-gentle.md

-# End-to-end example, with extra explanations
+# End-to-end example: Gentle introduction

 This is an example full submission to the challenge.
 You can use it as starting point, for your own work.